 Professional ethics define the values, guidelines, and norms for a specific profession.
-These norms are developed to help establish a consistent behaviour or standard for professionals working within a specific subject matter area and are updated as best practices, technologies, and research insights evolve.
+These norms are developed to help establish a consistent behaviour for professionals working within a specific subject matter area.
+They set a standard.
+These norms are updated as best practices, technologies, and research insights evolve.

 DOMAINS